mannfred/Lotus/TopHat/generate_counts_from_bam.md

 ```
 <br />

-*see Trinity instructions to build expression matrix and calculate differential expression.
+*see Trinity instructions to build expression matrix and calculate differential expression and .R file in /TopHat to normalize counts.